 - with partners, Bob launched the British-built Wren luggable computer

-- operated as event director of exhibitions, most recently for Apple Mac and iPod products, peripherals, software and solutions in the UK, Germany and the Netherlands and ran roadshows and events all over Europe for Adobe, Nikon and Quark.
+- operated as event director of exhibitions, most notably perhaps LIVE – the Consumer Electronics Show, more recently for Apple Mac and iPod products, peripherals, software and solutions in the UK, Germany and the Netherlands and ran roadshows and events all over Europe for Adobe, Nikon and Quark.
+Bob still does desk research for new events.